Suspect in Watsonville homicide had history of domestic violence – KION546

 According to police, he has a criminal history and spent time in prison for domestic violence.
 They said that at the time of the murder, he was on parole for domestic violence.

-The suspect has been arrested and charged with the murder of Robin Kern.
+The suspect has been arrested and charged with the murder of 32-year-old Robin Kern.

 KION's Courtney Aitken will have more tonight at 5 and 6 p.m.